KanchiMoe/Charlotte-timeline/episodes.rst

 At ``20:07`` we see Tomori in the winter uniform, so we know as a guarantee that it needs to be between 1st October and 1st June [#jpuniform]_.
 Based on the weather outside Yuu's hospital window, we see that it is sunny and bright with birds singing.
 At a guess this would be April.

+The last shots show people wearing jackets, suggesting it is warm but not too hot, humid or uncomfortable, which aligns with the month being April and October.

-If Yuu left in September, if he was gone for 6 months this would put the time around March-April 2016.
+If Yuu left in September, if he was gone for 6 months this would put the time around April 2016.
 If he was gone for a year, this could put the date in October 2016.
 1 year, 6 months at April 2017.
 2 years at October 2017.

-The last shots show people wearing jackets, suggesting it is warm but not too hot, humid or uncomfortable, which aligns with the month being April and October.